sgmurphy/wordpress-plugins/woocommerce-google-adwords-conversion-tracking-tag/readme.txt

 == Changelog ==

+= 1.42.1  =
+*Release date - 10.04.2024*

+* Fix: Removed consent update reload triggers for some CMPs, as in some cases the CMPs emit CMP click events on each page load and lead to a reload loop.

+= 1.42.0  =
+*Release date - 10.04.2024*

+* New: Added support for Microsoft Ads Enhanced Conversions.
+* Tweak: Updated all vendor packages.
+* Fix: Fixed a bug when reading the consent cookie of the free version of the Cookie Compliance CMP (by hu-manity.co).
+* Fix: Fixed a bug when reading the consent cookie of the old versions of the CookieYes CMP.
+* Fix: Fixed a bug that would throw an error if the site_id was not set.

 = 1.41.1  =
 *Release date - 09.04.2024*

+* Tweak: Added more logging for the GA4 Measurement Protocol purchase event.
 * Tweak: Extended the auto-off delay for HTTP request log feature.
 * Tweak: Enabled the Google Consent Mode as default.
 * Tweak: Removed Google Analytics Universal codes.